P2GX/oboannotation/README.md

 # Oboannotation

-Access annotations of biomedical ontologies.
+A Rust crate for accessing annotations of biomedical ontologies.

+See the crate's documentation and examples at [docs.rs](https://docs.rs/oboannotation).